Other Awards for UW Students

 Application Details

 • One (1) Letter of Recommendation from a faculty member or academic advisor.
-Letters should include the signature of the teacher or advisory who wrote the letter.
+Letters should include the signature of the teacher or advisor who wrote the letter.
+The name of the student should appear clearly on the document.

-• Provide an official or unofficial copy of the most recent college transcript.
+• Transcript.
+Provide an official or unofficial copy of the most recent college transcript.

 • Verification of their disability status with documentation of their disability from a specialist (physician, educator, et. al).